 I like Pink Floyd and feel a deep connection to Laurel and Hardy.
 I always have wanted to feature the latter’s version of “Shine On, Harvest Moon,” which is from the movie “The Flying Deuces.”

 Laurel and Hardy occupy a small but important place in western culture, in my opinion.
-Comedians are philosophers with laugh tracks.
+The great comedians are philosophers with laugh tracks.
 Those that were on the scene during the dreadful middle of the truly awful 20th century were vital.
 They were commentators on the same changes in society that produced a century of violence and death.

 Charlie Chaplin dealt with the dehumanizing elements of modernity.
 (Check out “Modern Times” or “The Kid.”)
-The Marx Brothers debated authority versus anarchy.
+The Marx Brothers were political philosophers who debated authority versus anarchy.
 W.C.
 Fields was about how to maintain autonomy and a personal code — and whether an independent person (drunk or sober) can survive.
 (He also had two of the best titles: “You Can’t Cheat an Honest Man” and “Never Give a Sucker an Even Break.”)

-Laurel and Hardy are about innocence.
+Laurel and Hardy are about innocence and its inevitable loss.
 They were two little boys who weren’t really aware of the adult world or that the old times were inexorably fading away.
 The adults around them indulged and insulated them, just as people indulge and insulate children.
 There also was a touch of sadness, because the viewer knows that it all is going to come crashing down.
 The merciful thing would be for them to be gone before they are forced to take their places on the assembly line of this grim new age.